kamwoh/orthohash/README.md

 #### NeurIPS 2021

-Released on September 29, 2021
+### (Released on September 29, 2021)

+Updated on August, 2022 (Include datasets for instance-level retrieval)

+Updated on October, 2022 (Released a general framework for reproducility of other deep hashing methods at (https://github.com/CISiPLab/cisip-FIRe))

 # Description